coderstar1234/discover-name/README.md

 <p align="center"><i> Discover includes the following features:-</i></p>

-- Responsive design: the website is optimized for different screen sizes and devices.
+- Responsive design: The website is optimized for different screen sizes and devices.
-- Photo grid: displays a grid of photos with a title and location.
+- Photo grid: Displays a grid of photos with a title and location.
-- Filter: allows users to filter photos by location or category.<br>
+- Filter: Allows users to filter photos by location or category.
-- Modal: displays a larger version of the photo and detailed information when a user clicks on a photo.<br>
+- Modal: Displays a larger version of the photo and detailed information when a user clicks on a photo.
-- Smooth scrolling: allows users to smoothly scroll through the website.
+- Smooth scrolling: Allows users to smoothly scroll through the website.<hr>
 <h1 align="center">Usage🧩</h1>

 - To use Discover, simply open the website in your web browser and start browsing the photos.